 How to set up a HamClock for your shack

-Note: this entire process was tested and re-validated on the 2nd January 2025 using a Raspberry Pi Zero 2W, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.12.
-I appreciate that the last post here was about the HamClock and I said I wouldn’t be providing a guide to building one but I’ve been […]
+Note: this entire process was tested and re-validated on the 30th December 2025 using a Raspberry Pi 4, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.21.
+See note below, you have to ensure you select Bookworm as the operating system.
+I appreciate that the last post here was about the HamClock and I […]

 HamClock